 The Egg Hatches

 For two hundred years the Earth Dragon slept soundly with her egg between her claws, becoming more and more covered with trees and other green life.
-Generations of elves came and went, until no one remained who could tell of seeing the great mountain rise on its feet or roar in such a way as to make the land shake from one end to another.
+Elven generations came and went, until no one remained who could tell of seeing the great mountain rise on its feet or roar in such a way as to make the land shake from one end to another.
 She thus became little more than a myth, though there were still elves who faced the direction of Earth Dragon Mountain when saying their prayers every night, and even staunch unbelievers swore by the Dragon if they happened to drop something heavy on their foot by accident.

 But then the egg hatched, and everyone’s doubts were decidedly dispersed for a good long time.